-In an analysis of the National Weight Control Registry, looking at those who lost a significant amount of weight and kept it off, researchers found that a majority of these people kept track of their food intake over long periods of times (multiple years) (10).
-This habit was shown to be beneficial regardless of the method or diet used to lose the weight.
+In an analysis of the National Weight Control Registry, looking at those who lost a significant amount of weight and kept it off, researchers found that a majority of these people kept track of their food intake over long periods of time (multiple years) (10).
+This habit was shown to be beneficial regardless of the method or diet used to lose weight.
 And this finding has been supported by multiple other studies as well (11,12,13,14).

-This makes sense, since it’s almost impossible to master calorie control without tracking your food intake - this is the measurement of all the calories you take in and half of the weight loss equation!
+This makes sense since it’s almost impossible to master calorie control without tracking your food intake - this is the measurement of all the calories you take in and half of the weight loss equation!
 Start by estimating how many calories you burn each day at rest.
 You can do this through an online calculator or when you log into most food tracking apps.

 Then make it a habit to track all of your food and beverages every day, even for cheat meals or on bad days, holidays, and weekends.
-This will give you the best snapshot of how well your diet is going and is one of the best habits to build when it comes to better nutrition.
+This will give you the best snapshot of how well your eating is going and is one of the best habits to build when it comes to better nutrition.